-Commonly known as a bunion, it is often mistaken as just a bony prominence on the big toe, but is a complex deformity involving the long bone of the big toe (metatarsal) deviating away from the second toe metatarsal.
-This causes the soft tissues to work in a different way and results in the end of the big toe turning towards the second toe.
+Commonly known as a bunion, this condition is often mistaken as a bony prominence on the big toe.
+However, Hallux Valgus is a complex deformity.
+It involves the long bone of the big toe (metatarsal) deviating away from the second toe metatarsal.
+This causes the soft tissues to work in a different way, and results in the end of the big toe turning towards the second toe.

-Patients often experience pain when they wear the wrong footwear (usually when the footwear has a narrow toe box).
-The pain tends to stop when the shoes are removed.
+Patients with this condition, often feel pain when they wear the wrong footwear (usually with a narrow toe box).
+The pain usually stops when the shoes are removed.